muskanlalani123/CSV-Task/README.md

 Install the dependencies using the following command: npm install

 **Usage**

-1)To fetch data from the API, convert it into the desired format, and store it as a CSV file.<br>
+1. To fetch data from the API, convert it into the desired format, and store it as a CSV file.

-2)The application includes a scheduler that fetches data from the API every 5 minutes.
-The scheduler is set to extract data using the fetchDataFromAPI function.<br>
+2. The application includes a scheduler that fetches data from the API every 5 minutes.
+The scheduler is set to extract data using the fetchDataFromAPI function.

-3)The application also includes a cleanup task that runs daily at 3 AM to remove old CSV files from the "PostCSV" folder.<br>
+3. The application also includes a cleanup task that runs daily at 3 AM to remove old CSV files from the "PostCSV" folder.

 **Note**
 Adjust the cron schedules (cron.schedule) for data extraction and cleanup according to your requirements.